-Generally, aspirants go by a few parameters only to decide on universities to apply.
+Generally, aspirants go by a few parameters only to decide on universities to apply to.
 However, there are a number of points to be considered before making the decision.
 Apart from university rankings, other factors such as eligibility criteria, one’s own academic performance, and professional records, location, placement record of the universities, support for international students, tuition fees, scholarships, faculty, and many more factors count.
 With the right information, students find it easy to choose the universities that best suit their needs.

-Submitting a well-written Essay
+Submitting a Well-Written Essay

 Students find an essay part in the application most challenging.
 It is meant for the admission panel to understand more about the students applying to the university, for them to make a decision on their suitability for a particular program.
-Essay submitted with grammatical mistakes, in poor English and incomplete information will most likely get rejected.
+An essay submitted with grammatical mistakes, poor English and incomplete information will most likely get rejected.
 To avoid taking the risk, it is recommended to share a professionally written essay making it easier for the admission officers to comprehend it.

-Why choose to study MS in Canada?
+Why Choose to Study MS in Canada?